ricardolsmendes/gcp-storage-class-match-notifier/README.md

 # gcp-storage-class-match-notifier

-Google Cloud Function that publishes messages to Pub/Sub when the metadata of a GCS object changes and the object's storage class matches the given criteria — e.g., == `ARCHIVE`.
+Google Cloud Function that publishes messages to Pub/Sub when the metadata of a GCS object changes and the object's storage class matches given criteria — e.g., == `ARCHIVE`.

 It has been used to notify other systems when GCS objects storage class changes